Bringing art to the epicentre of student life

 Using unconventional performance spaces

-This move towards unconventional performance spaces reflects a broader shift in how the arts are being practised and experienced on NUS campus.
+The move towards unconventional performance spaces reflects a broader shift in how the arts are being practised and experienced on the NUS campus.
 By situating programmes within high-traffic environments, NAF signals an intentional rethinking of where and how artistic encounters can take place.
-Gone are the days where the arts are experienced inside theatre halls and accessed only by ticket-holders.
+Gone are the days when the arts are confined to theatre halls and accessed only by ticket holders.

-Ebelle Chong who heads the Centre for the Arts (CFA) team within the Office of Student Affairs (OSA), is an advocate of using arts to build community and camaraderie.
-“Using YIH as an unconventional performance space is very much aligned with OSA's intention to bring the arts to the people, whereby creating works in non-theatre settings allows for greater opportunities for one to ‘accidentally walk in’ on a performance that might be a catalyst of change in growing an interest in the arts.
-The beautiful space allows for many possible interpretations or responses to the site in terms of heritage, social and architecture.”
+Ms Ebelle Chong, who heads the Centre for the Arts (CFA) team within the Office of Student Affairs (OSA), is a strong advocate of using the arts to build community and camaraderie.
+“Using YIH as an unconventional performance space is very much aligned with OSA's intention to bring the arts to the people.
+Creating works in non-theatre settings allows for greater opportunities for one to ‘accidentally walk in’ on a performance that might be a catalyst for growing an interest in the arts.
+The space at YIH allows for many possible interpretations and responses in terms of heritage, social interactions and architecture,” she said.

 Exploring returning concepts